Trump-Corker feud not brought up at lunch

 - But not his disagreement with Corker

-Washington (CNN)President Donald Trump discussed tax reform and the opioid epidemic, but not his bitter feud with Sen. Bob Corker, during lunch with Republican senators on Tuesday.
+Washington (CNN)President Donald Trump was largely able to avoid discussion of his bitter feud with fellow Republicans during what appeared to be a unifying lunch with the party's senators on Tuesday.

+But minutes after Trump departed Capitol Hill, the junior Republican senator from Arizona, Jeff Flake, excoriated Trump in a floor speech announcing his his retirement from the body.

+"We must stop pretending that the degradation of our politics and the conduct of some in our executive branch are normal," Flake said, discarding any appearance of party unity in favor of what he cast as a principled stance against Republican complacency in the face of Trump's presidency.

+It was a telling series of events that laid bare Trump's fraught relationship with Republicans, many of whom are caught between their own principles and supporting a President still popular among their base voters.

-The session was hotly anticipated because of the early morning war of words between Trump and the senior Republican on the foreign relations committee.
+Those fault lines were apparent earlier Tuesday after an early morning war of words between Trump and the senior Republican on the foreign relations committee.

-But as the lunch meeting broke up, senators said the spat didn't arise.
-Instead, they said the President focused his remarks on selling lawmakers on a tax reform plan he hopes will become his first major legislative achievement after a series of disappointments.
+But as Trump's lunch meeting with Senate Republicans broke up, senators said the spat with Sen. Bob Corker didn't arise over plates of meatloaf and cherry pie.
+Instead, they indicated the President focused his remarks on selling lawmakers on different policy initiatives, including a tax reform plan he hopes will become his first major legislative achievement after a series of disappointments.

 "We're here to try to accomplish things for the American people," said Senate Majority Leader Mitch McConnell, who himself has been subject to Trump's harsh criticism.